swdee/go-rknnlite/README.md

 Python lite bindings used for running AI Inference models on the Rockchip NPU via the RKNN software stack.

-These bindings are made to work with Rockchips [RK35xx series](https://www.rock-chips.com/a/en/products/RK35_Series/) of processors, specifcally the RK3562, RK3566, RK3568, RK3576, RK3582, and RK3588.
+These bindings are made to work with Rockchips [RK35xx series](https://www.rock-chips.com/a/en/products/RK35_Series/) of processors, specifically the RK3562, RK3566, RK3568, RK3576, RK3582, and RK3588.

 ## Usage